 Every five to seven years, Congress passes a little understood legislation called the Farm Bill.
 To a large extent, the Farm Bill writes the rules and sets the playing field for America’s contemporary food system, determining what we eat, how much it costs, and where it is grown.
 You may not be happy with what you learn.
 In this excerpt from Daniel Imhoff’s Food Fight (Watershed Media, 2012), read about why corn ethanol — once a beacon of hope for Americans concerned about peak oil — may not be the cure for our fuel-dependency woes.
 The following excerpt is taken from Chapter 17, “Ethanol: Growing Food, Feed, Fiber, and Fuel?”
-Stop by our online store’s promotional page
+Stop by our online store’s promotional page to purchase Food Fight at a 25-percent discount until the end of 2012.

 Most analysts agree that we are rapidly approaching “peak oil,” the point when the volume of global oil production begins to decline.
 In response, Farm Bill programs have promoted a shift to liquid “biofuels” and “biomass” energy derived from farms.
 The Renewable Fuels Standard of the Energy Independence and Security Act of 2007, for instance, boosted the country’s ethanol production by mandating that up to 36 billion gallons be blended into gasoline by 2022.
 But taxpayers have been investing in this industry for decades via corn subsidies, import tariffs, tax credits for every gallon of ethanol blended with gasoline, loan guarantees, construction cost-shares, and gas pump upgrades.
 For politicians and lobbyists, ethanol became a sacred cow, untouchable, because of the belief that these public investments would 1) support farmers, 2) reduce dependence on foreign oil (currently about 60 percent of U.S. oil consumption), 3) cut greenhouse gas emissions, and 4) strengthen national defense.